Skin gambling: Value

 Because of the rarity and other qualities, certain skins are highly sought after by players.
 Skins are a form of virtual currency, with some items like special cosmetic knives worth thousands of United States dollars.
 This virtual currency is further impacted by the game giving out "weapon cases" that contain an unknown randomized skin, which can only be opened by purchasing a key in the in-game store for $2.49.
 The most common skins that can be obtained have a value far less than the cost of the key, so the player would effectively lose money if they bought a key and found a common skin.
 Because of this, cases are also part of the virtual currency within Counter-Strike.

 Global Offensive is not the first video game where players have traded, sold, or bought virtual in-game items, but the ease of accessing and transferring through the Steam Marketplace made it a successful virtual economy.
 However, with increased monetary values placed on some skins, the Steam Marketplace became infeasible for some.
 The Steam Marketplace only allows sales up to $1800, with all transactions subject to a 15% fee collected by Valve.
 Trades and purchases via the Steam Marketplace require players to add funds to their Steam Wallets to purchase skins from others, with those funds being placed in the Wallet of the seller.
 Valve does not allow these funds to be taken out as real-world money, as it would be require being regulated as a bank.
 Websites opened up that used the Steamworks application programming interface (API) to link players' inventory to these sites as to manage the trading of Counter-Strike skins while enabling users to spend more and receive money through other online banking/payment sites like PayPal or using digital currency like Bitcoin, and bypass Valve's transaction fee.
+However, these third-party sites did not only facilitate gambling: many also functioned as marketplaces for high-value skin trading and cash-outs outside the Steam Community Market.
+Major platforms in this ecosystem included Buff, a marketplace owned by Chinese technology company NetEase, CS.Money, DMarket, and other external trading platforms.

 Valve introduced an update to CS2 in October 2025 which added the ability for players to trade in five skins of a specific rarity in exchange for a higher rarity skin.
 This feature quickly diluted the market for the rarer skins since acquiring them had become easier, and within a few days the skins market lost an estimated $2 to $3 billion in value, roughly 28% of the total market.